 Following the disintegration of the Han Dynasty, China was split into three rivaling kingdoms.
 The largest was the northern Kingdom of Wei, ruled by former chancellor Cao Cao.
-Sun Quan's Kingdom of Wu controlled the eastern territories south of the Yangtse and bordering the East China Sea, Smallest among the three was Liu Bei's Kingdom of Shu, located in modern-day Sich.
+Sun Quan's Kingdom of Wu controlled the eastern territories south of the Yangtse and bordering the East China Sea, Smallest among the three was Liu Bei's Kingdom of Shu, located in modern-day Sichuan.
 Liu was a descendant of the previous Han emperors, thus considered by some to be the only rightful ruler.

 2. Guan Yu (关羽), Also Referred to as Guangong (关公) or Guandi (关帝), AD ???–220

 Another famous Chinese hero from the Three Kingdoms era, Guan Yu was the sworn brother of warlord Liu Bei and one of the key generals of Shu-Wei.
-He is universally recognized by Chinese worldwide as the epitome of honour and righteousness.
+He is revered by Chinese worldwide as the epitome of honour and righteousness.

 Most tales about Guan Yu are lionized, in great part due to fictitious accounts found in the novel, Romance of the Three Kingdoms.
 That said, it is known that Guan Yu valiantly defended Liu Bei’s Jing Province (荊州) territory for seven years.
-He probably also wouldn’t lost the province and died, had key ally Sun Quan not turned on them.
+He probably also wouldn’t have lost the province and died, had key ally Sun Quan not turned on them.
 Today, Guan Yu is venerated as Guangong or Guandi (Lord Guan) in Chinese Buddhism, Taoism, Confucianism and other Chinese folk religions.
-In places such as Hong Kong, it is common for shops to have altars honouring Guan Yu.
+In places such as Hong Kong, it is also common for shops to have altars honouring Guan Yu.
 Such altars are even found within Hong Kong police stations.

 Of note, criminal triads in Hong Kong revere Guan Yu too.
 Typically, these organisations honour him as Guan Yikor (关二哥 in Cantonese), which means second elder brother Guan.
 The reason for this stems from Guan Yu’s brotherhood with Liu Bei.
-He is seen as the ideal brother, unwavering in his loyalty and support.
+He is seen as the ideal sibling, unwavering in his loyalty and support.
 In large parts, the widespread worship of Guan Yu is also because of progressive deification by various emperors of China.